spencerwoody/site_build/content/_index.markdown

 <!-- <center> <h2>`spencer.woody@utexas.edu`</h2> </center> -->

-I am a PhD candidate in statistics at the University of Texas at Austin, within the [Department of Statistics and Data Sciences][sds].
+I am a third year PhD candidate in statistics at the University of Texas at Austin, within the [Department of Statistics and Data Sciences][sds].
 I am co-supervisored by Professors [James Scott][james] and [Jared Murray][jared].
 My main research interests are in post-selection inference as applied to multiple testing, model